alphapie77/CoughTestVoiceCollector/README_backup.md

 - **Research Metadata**: IP addresses and user agents collected solely for academic research purposes
 - **Data Protection**: Compliance with research ethics and data protection best practices

+## 🤝 Contributing

+This platform serves as an academic research tool for cough audio analysis.
+Contributions in the form of audio samples help advance scientific research and machine learning applications in audio analysis.

+For technical contributions, please refer to the [System Design Document](docs/SYSTEM_DESIGN.md) and [Testing Strategy](docs/TESTING_STRATEGY.md).

-## 📈 Research Data & Academic Integrity
+## 📊 Research Data & Academic Integrity

 ### Dataset Information
 This repository contains authentic research data collected for academic validation purposes: